gslin/devdb/README.md

 # devdb

-A simple CRUD interface with memcached.
+A simple CRUD HTTP interface (API) with memcached.

 ## Installation